OpsHubProduct/OpsHub-Docs-Validation-Space/docs/.gitbook/includes/known-limitations-behavior.md

   - Example, Suppose valid lookups of priority field of source system are 1,2,3,4. whereas priority lookups of target system are 1,2,3.
 As per the test case mapping the missing look up 4 in target system is mapped to 3.

-**Sample Query Text of test suite entity of source system**
+**Sample Query Text of test suite entity of source system** Following is the sample mapping which will transform the Priority field clause of query text field of Test Suite entity as per the given Test Case mapping.
+After transformation using the below sample mapping, the field clause of **[Priority] = 4** will be transformed as **[Priority] = 3**.

 ```sql
 select [System.Id], [System.Title], [System.AssignedTo], [System.AreaPath]